rams3sh/c7n-mailer_playground/README.md

 By default, it renders, `test_template.html.j2`.

+You can keep making changes to the template in the side and refresh the site to see the changes getting reflected.

 **Note :**

 If you are using a custom template, you have to place your template in the templates folder.